albertoalegria/android-google-plus-omniauth-tutorial/README.md

-#How to authenticate an android application to a rails server with [Omniauth](https://github.com/intridea/omniauth)
+#How to authenticate an android application to a rails server with Google+

 At elCurator, I have been in charge of the android application development lately.
 One of the new features we wanted was to be able to sign in with a Google account.
 At first I thought it would be easy to implement it with the Google+ SDK, and theoritically, it was.
 But in practice I ran into several issues which made me think that it is not trivial at all!